zchee/golang-wiki/DeveloperExperienceWG.md

-Developer Experience Working Group is a team trying to improve Go developer's experience with the language, libraries, and tools.
+Developer Experience Working Group is a team trying to make the Go programming language, libraries and tools more pleasant to use.

 # Goals

+# People

 # Responsibilities
 * Identify the barriers for newcomers and remove them to make Go succeed as a mainstream programming language.